kreddy89/SQL_Employee_Details_Capstone_Project/README.md

 - •	Write a query to display the employee id, first name, and salary of the employees who earn a salary that is higher than the salary of all the shipping clerks (JOB_ID = HP122).
 Sort the results of the salary in ascending order.
 - •	Write a query to display the first name, employee id, and salary of the first three employees with highest salaries.

-Author: Karunakar Reddy
+-Author: Karunakar Reddy
-Tools used: MySQL
+-Tools used: MySQL